jpomaloh202122/sevis/DEMO_ACCOUNTS.md

 If you encounter login issues:

-1. **Check credentials**: Ensure you're using the exact email and password
+1. **Check credentials**: Ensure you're using the exact email and password from your configuration
 2. **Clear browser data**: Clear localStorage if session issues occur
 3. **Check console**: Look for any JavaScript errors in browser console
 4. **Server status**: Ensure the development server is running on port 3001